topipoh/data.nmea-0183/README.md

 This project is a simple parser from NMEA 0183 messages into Clojure data.

 The fields and maps are defined with Clojure spec.

+The parsing is IO agnostic and can be used with any source that can provide successive characters.